-It's a different matter for dryers in which the air is heated by electricity.
-These are 240-volt appliances that use electrical plugs that look very different.
-These appliances plug into dedicated 240-volt electrical outlets designed especially for dryers.
-There are two ways that electrical clothes dryers can be powered by 240-volt circuit: with a 3-prong cord plug that fits into a three-slot outlet, or a four-prong plug that fits into a four-slot outlet.
+Electrical dryers plug into dedicated 220/240-volt electrical outlets designed especially for dryers.
+There are two ways that electrical clothes dryers can be powered: with a three-prong cord plug that fits into a three-slot outlet, or a four-prong plug that fits into a four-slot outlet.

 You may have either type of dryer outlet in your home, depending on the age of your home's electrical installation.
 Before the year 2000, most dryer outlets were three-slot; since then, the Electrical Code has required four-slot outlets.
-This is a safety measure that provides a true neutral pathway to the circuit, in addition to the grounding pathway.
+This is a safety measure that provides a true dedicated ground pathway to the circuit in addition to the neutral pathway, which is also grounded.

 Most new dryers now come with four-prong plugs, but they can be converted to use three-prong cords to fit older dryer outlets.
 Some dryers, though, are sold without any cord at all; you are left to buy and install whatever cord fits the dryer outlet you happen to have.